InspiryThemes/realhomes-docs/docs/properties-shortcode.md

-# Properties Short Code
+# Properties Shortcode

-`[properties]` short code facilitates you to display properties based on any filter you want at any page you want.
+`[properties]` shortcode facilitates you to display properties based on any filter you want at any page you want.

 ##Examples

 ###1st Example:

 `[properties count="4" layout="list" orderby="price" order="ASC" locations="miami" types="residential" statuses="for-sale" featured="no" agent="3"]`